 Charles resented his father’s workaholism.
 He once took him and his brother John to fish for smelt.
-Wrote John Quincy: “The weather was charming.
+Wrote John Quincy Adams: “The weather was charming.
 I idled away the morning…perhaps this consumption of time is scarcely justifiable; but why not take some of life for simple enjoyments, provided that they interfere with no known duty.”

-Hereditarily warped, railed his son, years later.
+Hereditarily warped, railed Charles, years later.
 “He had no conception of the idea that in idling away that soft, kindly September day in companionship with his two boys just home from school, and all close to Nature, he was saving one day at least from utter loss.”
 That his father had to excuse himself to himself, “even now saddens and irritates me,” wrote Charles.

 “I would to-day give much to feel at home on a boat or a bicycle.
 I have since sailed a great deal, and bicycled somewhat; but it was in both cases too late!”